MOSES * EGYPT * SPAETH

 Aspiranten - Theosophical Magazine.
 Aspiranten is published by Theosophical Center Oslo, Norway, and is the membership magazine for members of Theosophical Center Oslo, Norway, and Theosophical Association Naestved, Denmark.
 Issues: February, May, September and November.

-Articles in the November issue - have been specially chosen: "The Lost Dimension of the Religion" - part 1, by Ove von Spaeth (externly published, expanded offprint of chapter 24 from his book "The Secret Religion"). - © 2000-2003 Theosophical Center Oslo, Norway.
+Articles in the November issue - have been specially chosen: "The Lost Dimension of the Religion" - part 1, by Ove von Spaeth (externally published, expanded offprint of chapter 24 from his book "The Secret Religion"). - © 2000-2003 Theosophical Center Oslo, Norway.

 Aspiranten, Theosophical Magazine, Oslo, Norway, - http://teosofi.info/aspiranten/index.php?l=en & http://teosofi.info/aspiranten/aspiranten-2.php?l=en - (November 2003)